hchaozhe/FirstProject/README.md

 A Hello-world project to learn the process

-We are now in an new branch called readme-edit, which enables us to make changes to a copy of the original main (default branch).
+We are now in an new branch called readme-edit, which enables us to make changes to a copy of the original main (default) branch.